 With Agile projects we normally give a ballpark estimate, but not a detailed one.
 Why?
 Because Agile estimation is not about striving for precision and accuracy in measuring the unknown and then struggling to hit the targeted dates and sums.
 It’s is about efficiency, quality, and delivering business value early.

 What’s the point of Agile estimating

-At first glance, Agile software project estimation may seem redundant, since the cost variable is not frozen from the start.
-Indeed, compared to the traditional waterfall project valuation, agile estimates do not aim at calculating the ideal trajectory of hitting the cost/time target up front.
-However, they serve as a starting point – to discover best solutions and make adjustments on the go.
+At first glance, Agile development effort estimation in software engineering may seem redundant, since the cost variable is not frozen from the start.
+Indeed, compared to the traditional waterfall project valuation, agile effort estimation techniques in software project management do not aim at calculating the ideal trajectory of hitting the cost/time target upfront.
+However, they serve as a starting point – to discover the best solutions and make adjustments on the go.
 The focus is not on how to deliver on time and budget, but how to use the finite resources efficiently to deliver value.
 Thus it’s enough to roughly understand a project’s size and the team’s velocity to make assumptions about the time and cost.
 As soon as the team reaches a reasonably consistent velocity (which usually happens after the first few sprints), we can conclude how much time the project will take.
 As Agile development follows a T&M model of collaboration, its timeline directly impacts the cost.

 Want to learn more about our software project estimation techniques?
 Do not hesitate to ask us directly.

 How much does it cost to build an app with CodeTiburon?